salemove/developer/_includes/visitor_api.md

     ?message=some+message+to+show+to+the+operator # This message is shown to the operator.
-    ?name=Visitor+Name # This name will be saved as the visitor name ?email=visitor@email.com # This email will be saved as the visitor email ?phone=56565677 # This phone will be saved as the visitor's phone ?note=Some+note+about+the+visitor # This note will be appended to the existing visitor's note.
+    ?name=Visitor+Name # This name will be saved as the visitor name ?email=visitor@email.com # This email will be saved as the visitor email ?phone=56565677 # This phone will be saved as the visitors' phone ?note=Some+note+about+the+visitor # This note will be appended to the existing visitors' note.

     # You can save custom information about the visitor as specified in the 'Update current visitor' section.
-Each attribute key must be put inside brackets and multiple custom attributes must be separated with '&' sign as other parameters.
+Each attribute key must be put inside brackets and multiple custom attributes must be separated with the ampersand '&' sign as other parameters.
     ?custom_attributes[attribute1]=attribute1+value&custom_attributes[attribute2]=attribute2+value